Does Content Marketing Boost SEO?

 Do not fall into the “quickie SEO” trap of just focusing on keyword insights and expectations of visitor search terms.
 Also, do not just drop keywords into low-quality content and expect a high ranking.

-Use your insights to develop content that meets your prospects’ needs.
+Use your insights to develop content that meets your prospects’ needs This will help meet your content KPIs which is always necessary.
 When those visitors appreciate your quality in information presentation, Google pays you back by sending more customers your way.
 Over time, you build your website and your business this way.

 Have fun with your content marketing strategy.
 Get creative with the information you provide, relying on what your targets ask about most.
 Interest your audience and engage them first through search to have the opportunity to engage more of them at a deeper, more qualified point in your sales funnel.